Center for Complex Hydrosystems Research, Center for Sustainable Infrastructure, Civil, Construction and Environmental

 His research is mainly focused on two categories of processes: i) extreme events with multiple underlying drivers, and ii) minor repetitive events (i.e. nuisance flooding) which their chronic impacts would pose considerable cumulative costs over time.
 His research sheds light on the projected risk associated with compounding effects of natural hazards due to human activities and sea level rise.

-Dr. Moftakhari is an associate editor at Journal of Hydrologic Engineering (ASCE), and an editorial board member of Scientific Reports (Nature) He is a recipient of National Academies’ Early-Career Research Fellowship in 2020 and Maseeh Graduate Fellowship in 2012, and has been recognized as an outstanding reviewer for the journal of Earth’s Future (AGU 2018), Journal of hydrology (Elsevier 2017) and Journal of Sustainable Cities and Society (Elsevier 2017).
+Dr. Moftakhari is an associate editor at Journal of Hydrologic Engineering (ASCE), and an editorial board member of Scientific Reports (Nature).
+He is a recipient of National Academies’ Early-Career Research Fellowship in 2020, Cronin Award – Early Achievement from Coastal and Estuarine Research federation 2021, and Maseeh Graduate Fellowship in 2012.
+He has been recognized as an outstanding reviewer for the journal of Earth’s Future (AGU 2018), Journal of hydrology (Elsevier 2017) and Journal of Sustainable Cities and Society (Elsevier 2017).
+Dr. Moftakhari is a registered professional engineer in the State of Alabama.